goeiebook/creativelab/README.md

 More observations are gathered from playing with the ball.
 Strangers on the street would smile and greet.
 "Hello", "Nice day", and so on.
 I won't pretend to understand why that was happening.
 Maybe it's disarming to see someone play.
 Neurochemical psychological sociology.
 I imagine there is utility in this discovery.
 It could be used as a confidence trick.

 Once, while waiting in a subway station, I was approached by a man.
 It started out simply enough.
 Shalom, shalom.
 About ten minutes later he had $200 of my dollars in his pocket.
 Something about his baby daughter needing money for medication.
 He said I could stay in his house in Tel Aviv, should I ever be around.
 He gave me a number I immediately recognized as fake, but I continued to play into his hands.
 We rode the subway together, in silence.
 I think both of us knew what the other knew.
 "What do you do for a living?"
 He asked me.
 "I'm a programmer."
-"Are you good it?" he replied, surprised.
+He seemed surprised, "Are you good it?"

 "Good luck with your daughter," I said, and got off the train.

 ---